evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## Climate system

 You can choose from two different climate systems.
-The 1-zone climate system supports only controlling one common zone for the whole car.
+The 1-zone climate system supports only controlling one shared zone for the whole car.
 The 3-zone climate system supports different temperatures in three zones for the driver, passenger, and backseat.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option .
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort